 - Think about your family's holiday traditions.
-Consider which ones you would like to continue, and which you would not.
-Consider developing new traditions if that feels best.
+Consider which ones you would like to continue, and which ones not.
+Consider developing new traditions if that feels more comfortable.

-- Other family members or friends may feel differently than you do about the way occasions have been celebrated in the past.
-As you are able, talk openly together about your preferences before the holiday so you will know what to expect.
+- Other family members or friends may feel differently than you do about the way occasions have been celebrated in the past and should be in the future.
+Try to talk openly with each other about your preferences before the occasion so that everyone knows what to expect.

 - Consider whether you want to be with your family and friends for the holiday, or whether it would be more healing for you to be with a smaller group or by yourself this time.
 Consider taking a trip if that feels right.

-- Be aware that anticipating an event is sometimes harder than the event itself.
+- Be aware that the anticipation in the run-up to an event is sometimes harder than the event itself.

 - If you find it comforting to talk about your loved one, let your family and friends know that in advance.
 Tell them it’s okay to mention your loved one's name.

-- If you would find it comforting, make a plan to get your loved one’s friends and family together to acknowledge her or his birthday.
-If spending the day alone feels like a better choice, or with just one or two close friends or family, that’s okay, too.
+- If you would find it comforting, make a plan to get your loved one’s friends and family together to acknowledge his or her birthday.
+If you’d rather spend the day alone, or with just one or two close friends or relatives, that’s okay, too.

 - Above all, bear in mind that there is no correct way to handle holidays, anniversaries, or birthdays.
-You and your family may decide to try several different approaches before finding one that feels best.
+You and your family may have to try several different approaches before you find the one that feels best.